PSSRA/pssra.github.io/content/join/bylaws.md

 The Event Organizer may appoint volunteers for event roles as needed, e.g. greeter, instructor, medic, etc.

-Pursuant to Article One, Section Three, the Event Organizer shall take attendance at each event and provide the list of attendees to the Secretary.
+The Event Organizer shall take attendance at each event and provide the list of attendees to the Secretary.

 ## SECTION THREE: SPECIAL EVENTS {#5-3}

 The Chapter may participate in an official capacity, in part or in whole, in events organized by other organizations which support the Chapter's core mission of empowering marginalized communities.
-Participation in these events must be approved by CCC.
+Participation in these events must be approved by the combined [CCC](#4-2) and [CRC](#4-3).
 Said other organizations shall not have positions which run counter to the Organization or Chapter's mission; if it is determined that this is the case, the Chapter is empowered to cease involvement in the event immediately.

 ### SUBSECTION ONE: UNAFFILIATED COALITION WORK {#5-3-1}